Taking a proportionate approach to technology appraisals

 Some treatments are being licensed for many indications, such as immuno-oncology treatments.

-Through this approach we will consider using alternative methods and processes for evaluating treatments we’ve looked at many times before, and for which more indications are expected.
+We explored alternative methods and processes for evaluating treatments that we have looked at many times before, and for which more indications are expected.
+This involved exploring a potential non-standard incremental cost-effectiveness ratio (ICER) value signal for products that have multiple indications.

 Rapid Entry to Managed Access

-Development on REMA has been paused during 2024 while NICE review the impact of the International Recognition Procedure for new medicines, and the forthcoming NHS England consultation on the commercial framework, on its Technology Appraisals process.
+As a result, we have paused development on REMA while we review the impact of the International Recognition Procedure for new medicines, and the forthcoming NHS England consultation on the commercial framework, on its Technology Appraisals process.